Choosing a Car

 Consider features that could make driving easier for you

-Autonomous Braking is fitted to many newer cars.
-It warns the driver if it detects a potential collision, and automatically brakes harder, or does an emergency stop, if the driver does not take action.
+Autonomous Emergency Braking (AEB) is fitted to many newer cars.
+This technology often warns the driver if it detects a potential collision initially, and then automatically brakes or carries out an emergency stop if the driver does not take action.
+AEB is also known under names such as Advanced or Active Emergency Braking, or Active Brake Assist.

 Electronic Stability Control (ESC) helps to prevents skids.
 If it detects that a car is about to skid, it reduces engine power and brakes individual wheels to prevent it.
 ESC significantly reduces the risk of crashes caused by loss of control and skidding, and has been mandatory on all new types of cars in the EU since 2011 and on all new cars since 2014.